LibreCybernetics/awesome-radical-decentralization/README.md

 # Structure

-All the information is in the following files:
+All the information is in the following directories:

- - projects/README.md
+ - projects/
- - communities/README.md
+ - communities/
- - organizations/README.md
+ - organizations/
- - resources/README.md
+ - resources/

 # Contributing